felangel/bloc/docs/architecture.md

 Most applications flows will start with a `AppStart` event which triggers the application to fetch some data to present to the user.

-In this scenario, the presentation layer would dispatch an `AppStart` event.
+In this scenario, the presentation layer would add an `AppStart` event.

 In addition, the presentation layer will have to figure out what to render on the screen based on the state from the bloc layer.